south-lacrosse/www-dev/src/local-db-service/README.md

 1. Download the new MariaDB zip as above
 1. Delete the existing binary under the service's `bin` directory (subfolder will depend on your OS), and replace with the downloaded version
 1. Start the site
 1. Upgrade the database.
-If this is a minor upgrade then `mysql_upgrade` should work, otherwise follow the upgrade instructions in the release notes
+If this is a minor upgrade then `mariadb-upgrade` should work, otherwise follow the upgrade instructions in the release notes

 Of course with this method Local will still show the database service as the previous version, but under the covers it will be running the new version, which you can check from WP Admin by going to `Tools->Site Health->Info->Database`.